Insights·Research

 Rights retained

-Sony Pictures Animation kept IP after selling Netflix streaming rights. $100M production budget. $15M Netflix cash bonus on top of the original deal.
-Sequel confirmed.
+Sony Pictures Animation kept the IP after selling Netflix streaming rights.
+Netflix covered the $100M budget and paid a $15M cash bonus on the first film.
+A sequel is set for 2029.

 Fortune, Hollywood Reporter